Photography Tip: How to

 at video recording.
 This is because their sensors are tiny and so

 are the lenses.
-If light is good, they do an okay job.
+If the light is good, they do an okay job.
 When light

 is dull, they are almost unusable.
-Same is true for most consumer
+The same is true for most consumer

 SLR cameras with kit lenses.
 So what do we do to take high quality